 Neither are SPD officers supposed to be in plain clothes during demonstrations.
 In our July conversation, Hall outlined the reason why: it undercuts the dialogue team. “[We’re] embedding uniformed police officers — not undercover officers — into these crowds at these protests,” Hall said, not to intimidate or to gather intel on possible wrong-doing, but “to create dialogue, to have a chat, and get the vibe of the crowd.
 It starts before the protest even begins.
 They contact the organizers and they say, ‘Hey, we’re gonna be there.
 We’d like to help facilitate this and make sure it’s safe for everybody.’”

-From Leighty’s perspective, “If they were off-duty, I think that’s worse,” and could be interpreted as intimidation.
+From Leighty’s perspective, though, “If they were off-duty, I think that’s worse,” and could be interpreted as intimidation.

-And regardless of whether they were dispatched, Leighty said, showing up in tactical gear and gaiters to a protest demonstrates bad judgement.
+At the very least, Leighty said, showing up in tactical gear and gaiters to a protest demonstrates bad judgement.

 “At a vigil where the big concern is masked individuals working for the government who executed a person,” Leighty said, “it’s in very poor taste to show up as a person working for the government wearing a mask.”

-Chief Hall’s complete email to SPD staff
+Chief Hall’s email to SPD staff

 From: "Hall, Kevin" <khall@spokanepolice.org>